Preparedness and Response Plan

 The Bodman team has provided four different templates for your use:

-- COVID-19 Preparedness and Resource Plans/Very High Risk
+- COVID-19 Preparedness and Response Plans/Very High Risk

 The templates should be tailored to the employer’s particular risk level, maintained and implemented.
 These templates are for information purposes only and not for the purpose of providing legal advice.
 You should contact legal counsel to obtain advice with respect to your individual workplace.